tricelex/tricelex/README.md

 I'm a passionate software developer, I create websites and web apps using scalable tech.
 Some technologies I enjoy working with include Javascript, Python, Django and PHP.

 Back-end development is more of my thing, still brushing up my designs skills.
-I'm usually enthusiastic about learning new tech and figuring how things work, currently looking at the Blockchain and Cryptocurrency ecosystem.
+I'm usually enthusiastic about learning new tech and figuring how things work, currently looking at the Blockchain and Cryptocurrency.
 I am currently on the lookout for opportunities for growth as a person and software developer.

 -----

 ## Find me around the web 🌎: